rohit1406/realtime-rendering-using-opengl-glfw/OpenGL_On_Windows/GLFW/1_GettingStarted/28_Setting_Up_Camera_25102018/README.md

 ## 🌱 Description
-The program is a demonstration of how to **render a Textured Rectangle** using OpenGL.
+The program is a demonstration of how to **render more Textured Cube** using OpenGL.
+The **camera** is set up in this program and movement is provided with keyboard keys.
+Navigation Keys:
+w: move forward
+s: move backward
+a: move left
+d: move right
 GLFW library is used for the window management and OpenGL context management.
 To generate binary .exe file, follow [below steps](#how-to-run).
 Once .exe file is  executed, a new window will appear with an output rendered on it.

 ## 🗣️ Dependencies
 This project has dependencies on following libraries: